Igneous rocks are formed by solidification of cooled magma (molten rock) either below (plutonic) or above (volcanic) the surface of the earth.

 Volcanoes are a sign that our planet is immensely hot inside.

 An example of an igneous rock is granite.
-The name comes from the Latin word meaning 'fire'.
+The word igneous comes from the Latin word ignis meaning fire.
 This is a clue – the rocks were originally very hot!
 But then they cooled down slowly into a solid rock made up of different bits stuck together called crystals.
 They are often very beautiful and sparkle in the sunlight.